bnaras/py/stat390/README.md

 ## At the start of a new quarter

 * Edit `admin/.htaccess` and add only instructor sunet ID.
+For example, `require user naras` for just me.
 * Edit `WORK/stat390config.py` appropriately.
 Make sure you set instructor email correctly.
 And update the available dates for the consulting sessions.
 The year is assumed to be the current year.
 * `cd` to `WORK` directory and copy `requests.sqlite3-starter` to `requests.sqlite3`
 * If you specified a csv file of students enrolled for the quarter, i.e. the student consultants in step 2, just run `initialize_consultants.py` to populate the database.
 You can add others via a web interface if people enroll later.
+For example, my consultant csv file just contains
+   `"Narasimhan, Balasubramanian", "naras@stanford.edu"` in addition to the header line.
 * With every consultant added/deleted, add or remove their sunet id in `admin/.htaccess`.
 YES, this has to be done manually even if you use the web interface to add consultants.